 The philosophy of Aikido concepts come from principles, spirituality, and the nature of universal ki energy.
-It is also influenced by the Omoto-kyo religion, as practised by Morihei Ueshiba O'Sensei.
+It is influenced by the Omoto-kyo religion, as practised by O-Sensei

 What does Aikido mean?